 - Postexposure prevention with immune globulin (IG), HepB vaccine, or both may be recommended as soon as possible after exposure (preferably within 24 hours).

-Hepatitis B, a serious, potentially chronic liver infection occurring worldwide, is caused by the hepatitis B virus (HBV) and is transmitted predominantly through contact with contaminated blood, blood products, and other bodily fluids.
+Hepatitis B, a serious, potentially chronic liver infection occurring worldwide, is caused by the hepatitis B virus (HBV) and is transmitted mainly through contact with contaminated blood, blood products, and other bodily fluids.
 More than 2 billion people worldwide have been infected with HBV and more than 240 million people have chronic, lifelong infections.
 Travelers going to countries with high or intermediate prevalence of chronic HBV infection are at increased risk.
 HBV infection is a major cause of acute and chronic liver disease and is the cause of up to 80% of liver cancers.

 HBV infection prevalence is low in the general population in Central America, Mexico, North America, northern and western Europe, and northern South America; intermediate in Asia, eastern and southern Europe, Japan, the Middle East (including Israel), northern, central, and southern Africa, and Russia; and high in all socioeconomic groups in West Africa.

-Risk is highest for travelers going to countries with intermediate or high prevalence of HBV infection who are likely to engage in risk behaviors (such as unprotected sex with a new partner, injection-drug use, tattooing, body piercing, acupuncture) or who require a blood transfusion or medical/dental care in local facilities.
+Risk is highest for travelers going to countries with intermediate or high prevalence of HBV infection who are likely to engage in risk behaviors (such as unprotected sex with a new partner, injection-drug use, tattooing, body piercing, or acupuncture) or who require a blood transfusion or medical/dental care in local facilities.

 Consequences of Infection